CGI installation

 source = FencedCode( file, source, style )

--- Now call pandoc.
+-- We now call pandoc.
 It will transform markdown into html by default --

 contents = .Array~new